I Make My Living by Road-Tripping America—Here’s What I Never Travel Without

 No job, but I still make money

 A pension from my 34-year career at IBM helps make this lifestyle possible, but my partner Dave and I supplement our incomes through licensing our photography, doing drone imaging, and blogging.
 I’m a Level 10 Local Guide with Google Maps, after contributing over 1,300 detailed reviews and over 12,000 photos shared during our journey, for a combined 103 million views.
 We stay put for roughly a month in every place we visit, so I prefer to think of our lifestyle as “mobile living” rather than camping.
 Every new destination means a learning curve—from where to eat and shop through to activities available nearby.
 By using Google Maps for others’ location reviews and photos, we leverage menu prices and other costs to keep us on-budget.
-Having multiple income sources keeps us rolling, but this lifestyle means using the right apps and gear.
+Having multiple income sources keeps us rolling, but this lifestyle means using the right road trip apps and gear.
 Find out what it’s really like to live in an RV year-round and how to plan the best road trip possible with an American road trip guide.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.

 Google Maps gets us there

 Google Maps is indispensable for us, especially during COVID-19 times since many businesses have updated info on their hours and procedures.
 With the best routes to take, low gas prices, and keeping track of all the places we’ve been, Google Maps is loaded with resourceful information and reviews that improve our RV-based lifestyle.
 While it’s great to avoid disappointing eateries and other businesses, my passion is helping small businesses get exposure, and helping future visitors find great experiences.
 Plus, we can download maps and accompanying business info for offline use, which has been critical for journeys through the backcountry in the Lower 48, where Internet access may be lacking, and even on our trip up to Alaska.